Differentially Private Release of Event Logs for Process Mining: Approach

+Algorithm~\ref{alg:oversampling} presents the steps we perform in order to calculate the differentially private event log.
+This algorithm does not introduce new case variants so as to fulfill~\ref{int:req:trace}.
 Algorithm~\ref{alg:oversampling} starts by performing event log state-annotation as described in Sect.~\ref{sec:app:prep}.
 Then, we estimate the prior knowledge as described in Sect.~\ref{sec:app:prior}.
-After that, we perform case filtering as presented in Sect.~\ref{sec:app:filtering}.
-Then, we estimate $\epsilon_t$, and $\epsilon_d$ as described in Sect.~\ref{sec:app:eps}.
-Then, we construct a correspondence (lookup) table between the DAFSA annotated event log and the case variants (line 7).
+Next, we perform case filtering as presented in Sect.~\ref{sec:app:filtering}.
+Then, we estimate $\Phi_t$, and $\epsilon_d$ as described in Sect.~\ref{sec:app:eps}.
+Then, we construct a correspondence (lookup) table between the DAFSA annotated log and the case variants (line 7).
 This table maps every DAFSA transition to the case variants that traverse it.
 Also, we use this lookup table to track the updates over transitions.
 Second, we independently draw a random noise from the Laplace distribution $Lap(\Delta f/\epsilon_d)$ (line 8) for every transition.
 We initialize added noise counter to be zero (line 9).
 Next, we count the DAFSA transitions that need noise injection and their needed noise (lines 10).
 Next, we choose a random transition that needs noise (with their occurrence frequency as sampling weights) (line 12).
 Then, we randomly choose a case variant that goes through the chosen transition (with sampling weights of their number of instances) (line 13).
-Next, based on the needed noise (line 15), we either replicate (lines 16-17) or delete (lines 20-21) the chosen case variant by a number of times equals the needed noise.
-For every replication/deletion, we choose a random case variant instance from the event log to be replicated.
+Next, based on the noise (line 15), we either replicate (lines 16-17) or delete (lines 20-21) the chosen case variant by a number of times equals the noise.
+For every replication/deletion, we choose a random case variant instance from the log to be replicated.
 We repeat this process until all the transitions have the minimum required noise.
-Finally, we divide $\epsilon_t$ of the replicated cases by the number of replications (line 26).
-By the end of this step, the event log is anonymized by $\epsilon$ values calculated from the input maximum guessing advantage $\delta$.
+Finally, we divide $\Phi_t$ of the replicated cases by the number of replications (line 26).
+By the end, the event log is anonymized by $\Phi=\{\epsilon_d, \Phi_t \}$ values calculated from the input maximum guessing advantage $\delta$. \SetNlSty{}{}{.}

-Next, we show that the output of Algorithm~\ref{alg:oversampling} indeed ensures the $\epsilon$-differential privacy guarantees.
+Given $\Phi=\{\epsilon_d, \Phi_t \}$, estimated from the parameter $\delta$, below we show that the output of Algorithm~\ref{alg:oversampling} ensures the $\Phi$-personalized differential privacy guarantees.